-First weekend of California stay-at-home order hits millions

-OAKLAND, Calif. — California has never seen a weekend quite like this.

-No sports practice for the kids.
-No dining out.
-No church services.
+Governor calls on youth to take shelter-in-place seriously

+OAKLAND, Calif. — Most Californians stayed at home on a Saturday that was unlike any its 40 million residents had ever seen before.

-A little more than 24 hours after Gov. Gavin Newsom issued an unprecedented stay-at-home order to nearly 40 million residents to help curb the coronavirus spread, most Californians were faced with how to spend two days of free time with strict limits on their freedom.
+Less than 48 hours after Gov. Gavin Newsom issued an unprecedented stay-at-home order to help curb the coronavirus spread, shopping centers and streets were empty.
+Churches were closed.
+Playgrounds deserted.

-If Friday, the first day under the order, offered any clue, it may involve calling or texting friends and loved ones, or leaving the house to buy food or walk the dog: two exceptions to the lockdown.

-Many who ventured outside were still trying to figure out how to practice social distancing.
+However, stores and farmer markets were bustling, and many people took advantage of the beautiful spring weather and rushed to the outdoors.
+At beaches and parks, not everyone heeded calls to practice social distancing, prompting Newsom to call them out.

+"Those young people are still out there on the beaches thinking it's time to party.
+It's time to grow up, time to wake up," he said at an evening news conference.
+"Time to recognize that it's not just about the old folks, it's about your impact on their lives.
+Don't be selfish."

 A farmer's market near Oakland's Lake Merritt was bustling on a Saturday morning with shoppers waiting in line at a produce stand to buy beets, strawberries and kale.
 Most stood several feet apart, but the spacing didn't appear to be enough for one woman who walked by and yelled "6 feet!" to remind everyone the rule for keeping a safe distance.